Zaid-Ajaj/the-elmish-book/chapters/elm/project-structure.md

   </ItemGroup>
 </Project>
 ```
-The highlighed lines show the nuget packages used in the project.
+The highlighted lines show the nuget packages used in the project.
 This project uses `Fable.Elmish.React` which used to make React and Elmish play well together.
 As for `Feliz` it is used to write React code, i.e. whatever you use in your `render` functions.

 Consider the package `Fable.Elmish.React`, it is pulled from nuget and has the following dependency structure: